 “The singing of the birds reached its climax during June, the sweetest month of the year.
 In July it has almost ceased and by August they are mostly silent, the season of nesting is over and they are no longer inspired to sing.”

-The late Summer weather was dry and warm; Martha Crone called it a drought.
-Martha had additional help from the Park Board in the Garden from May 2 to July 10, but again wished the extra manpower could be extended later in the season.
+The late Summer weather was dry and warm; Martha called it a drought.
+She had additional help from the Park Board in the Garden from May 2 to July 10, but again wished the extra manpower could be extended later in the season.
 (2)

 On June 18, the Show Lady’s-slippers bloomed.
 This was the third latest date for bloom ever noted, matching the latest date that Ken Avery and Cary George recorded during their tenures; the second latest was June 21st in 1936 and June 28, 1945 is the latest date known.

 Martha planted one new species in the Garden during the summer:

 Mimulus moschatus, Musk flower, not native, from Meyers Nursery.

 In the Fall Newsletter (Vol. 1 No. 4, October 1953: ) Editor Martha Crone wrote about the Jerusalem Artichoke, Indian Pipe, Horsetail, Running Myrtle, Moneywort, Owls, Wild asters, edible wild fruits, and the blooming time of the Gentians.
 She noted the Friends now had 162 members.

 “September comes as soft twilight after the sultry summer is past.
 It is the month cf ripening fruits and seeds of various plants.
 The direct and blazing rays of the summer sun now slant, only warmly upon the earth, the cool nights are refreshing and insect annoyances are past.
 This is colorful October the finest month of the year.”